-This course will introduce the student to database, spreadsheet, and presentation software.
-The student will be provided with a working knowledge of the most common business computer application software.
-This course will provide the student with hands-on learning and independent study.
+In this course, students are introduced to database, spreadsheet, and presentation software.
+Students are provided with a working knowledge of the most common business computer application software.
+Students are provided with hands-on learning and independent study.

 COOP1008 Business Work Term 1 560.0 Hours